inbravo/tech-articles/dzone/mdsc.md

 There are various scalability capabilities, which are relevant for building a truly scalable system.
 These 3P (People/Process/Platform) capabilities are described below.

 ![](https://github.com/inbravo/tech-articles/blob/master/dzone/images/mdsc.png)

+Detailed [list](https://github.com/inbravo/tech-articles/blob/master/dzone/docs/mdsc.pdf) of all capabilities.
+These capabilities are applicable for organizations with self managed operations.
+The next in series will be scalability capabilities for clouds.